Oke Okaro

-Okaro created the first third-party video streaming app for Apple Inc.'s IOS platform with his team at ESPN.
+Okaro created the first third-party video streaming app for Apple Inc.'s iOS platform with his team at ESPN.
 He presented the app for ESPN on stage during the IOS 3 release event in 2009.
-Okaro also created the first iOS app with push notifications which he demonstrated at the IOS 3 release event.
+Okaro also created the first iOS app with push notifications which he demonstrated at the iPhone OS 3 release event.
 Okaro also created the first iOS app to use Apple's subscription service when he launched the Bloomberg Businessweek+ app in April 2011.
 He was a co-creator of BREW (binary runtime for wireless), the first mobile application development and distribution platform created by Qualcomm.
 In 2001, Okaro was among the first people in the U.S. to create mobile apps.
 Okaro has 12 U.S. patents for mobile technology.

 Education

-Okaro earned an undergraduate degree in Computer Science from the University of Hertfordshire in 1996, and received an MBA from the Wharton School of Business at the University of Pennsylvania in 2002.
+Okaro obtained an undergraduate degree in Computer Science from the University of Hertfordshire in 1996, and an MBA from the Wharton School of Business at the University of Pennsylvania in 2002.